wey-gu/NebulaGraph-Desktop/README.md

 ## Development

-See [DEVELOPMENT.md](./DEVELOPMENT.md) for detailed development instructions and progress.
+See [DEVELOPMENT.md](./DEVELOPMENT.md) for detailed dev instructions and progress.

 ## License